austinchima/Real-Estate-API-Project/README.md

 ## 📄 License

-This project is developed for academic purposes as part of a college assignment.
+This project is developed for demonstration and educational purposes.

 ## 🙏 Acknowledgments

-- Course instructors for project guidance
 - AWS documentation and tutorials
 - Google APigee documentation
 - Microsoft ASP.NET Core documentation
 - React documentation
+- Open source community contributions

 ## 📞 Contact

-For questions or issues, please contact the development team or refer to the project documentation in the `.kiro/specs/real-estate-api/` directory.
+For questions or issues, please contact the development team or refer to the project documentation.

----

-**Submission Date:** Week 11 Sunday (Midnight)

-**Demonstration:** In-person or online (pre-recorded videos not accepted)